EarthMC-Toolkit/EarthMCEssentials/README.md

 ## FAQ
 **Why am I crashing on startup?**
->*I recommend you use the [latest](https://github.com/EarthMC-Toolkit/EarthMCEssentials/releases/latest) EMCE version, with `Fabric API 0.81.0` and `Fabric Loader 0.14.19`, delete the file `emc-essentials.json` in your config folder and reboot MC.
+>*I recommend you use the [latest](https://github.com/EarthMC-Toolkit/EarthMCEssentials/releases/latest) EMCE version, with `Fabric API 0.118.0` and `Fabric Loader 0.16.10`, delete the file `emc-essentials.json` in your config folder and reboot MC.
 It is also worth checking the output log since some mods may conflict with EMCE.*

 **Client or Server?**
-> *Everything in this mod is ran on the client-side and the only data source is Dynmap (via the purpose-made [EMC-Wrapper](https://github.com/EarthMC-Toolkit/EarthMC-Wrapper) library) with custom data being acquired from the [API](https://emc-toolkit.vercel.app/api).*
+> *Everything in this mod is ran on the client-side and the only data sources are the [Official API](https://earthmc.net/docs/api), Squaremap (via the purpose-made [EMC-Wrapper](https://github.com/EarthMC-Toolkit/EarthMC-Wrapper) library) with news and alliances being acquired from the toolkit [API](https://emc-toolkit.vercel.app/api).*

 **Is there a Forge version?**
 >*Not right now.
 There may be a re-write using the Architectuary API, but this won't be any time soon.*